Deirdre von Dornum, Assistant Dean for Public Service

 LLM NYU School of Law

-David Glasgow is our first PILC Fellow.
-He will be responsible for coordinating our outreach and student guidance regarding the new 50-hour pro bono requirement for admission to the New York State bar; administering the International Development Fellowship; counseling public-interest oriented LLM students; and running the PILC Auction.
+David coordinates outreach and student guidance regarding the 50-hour pro bono requirement for admission to the New York State Bar; administers the International Finance and Development Fellowship and International Court of Justice Clerkship; and counsels public-interest oriented JD and LLM students.
 David is an Australian-qualified lawyer and an attorney admitted in New York State.
-Prior to joining PILC, he completed the Traditional LLM program at NYU School of Law with a focus on public interest law, which included an internship at Immigration Equality through the LGBT Rights Clinic.
+Prior to joining PILC, he obtained an LLM from NYU School of Law with a focus on civil rights and nondiscrimination issues, which included an internship at Immigration Equality through the LGBT Rights Clinic.
+He was awarded the David H. Moses Memorial Prize upon graduating first in the LLM program.
 David previously practiced employment, labor relations and discrimination law in Australia and clerked for a Justice of the Federal Court of Australia.
-While practicing law, David maintained a substantial pro bono caseload, particularly through the Homeless Persons' Legal Clinic.
-He also served on the management committee of the nonprofit organization Lawyers for Animals.
+While practicing law, he maintained a substantial pro bono caseload, particularly through the Homeless Persons’ Legal Clinic.
+He also served as President and in other management positions for the nonprofit organization Lawyers for Animals.

 BA University of Michigan